 In addition to the Retrievr App home pickup of clothing (previous paragraph), you can also donate clothing to these Goodwill drop-off locations or to the GreenDrop Narberth location.

 Some grocery stores have plastic bag recycling bins, including Giant in Wynnewood.
 This website has a list of plastic bag recycling locations.
 Plastic bags do not get recycled curbside, and other recyclables should NOT be bagged.

 There are a few document shredding events every year.
-Here are some in Spring 2021.
+Here is a link that compiles Montgomery County shredding opportunities.

 Christmas Tree Pickup

 Narberth residents can put their Christmas trees on the curb on Tuesdays nights in January.
 They will be collected with the regular Wednesday brush pickups in January.
 All ornaments, stands and other decorations must be removed.